fjwillemsen/NativeOverleaf/README.md

 - Step 1: open your terminal and `cd` to wherever you want to install Overleaf.
 - Step 2: download this repository (e.g. `git clone https://github.com/fjwillemsen/NativeOverleaf.git`).
 - Step 3: install nativefier, for example using `brew install nativefier`.
+If you want to change the JavaScript, also install [Terser](https://github.com/terser/terser).
-- Step 4: use the `compile-all.sh` script (without codesigning) for inspiration or run `nativefier 'https://overleaf.com' --name 'Overleaf' --app-version <latest version> --darwin-dark-mode-support --inject script.js --icon Icon/<select icon>`.
+- Step 4: use the `compile-all.sh` script (without codesigning) for inspiration, executing and modifying the commands as needed.
+Alternatively (not recommended), run `nativefier 'https://overleaf.com' --name 'Overleaf' --app-version <latest version> --darwin-dark-mode-support --inject bundled_script.js --icon Icon/<select icon>`.
 If you have an Apple Silicon (M1/M2) Mac, be sure to add `--arch arm64` as Homebrew may still be an Intel process in some cases.
 If you do not intend to distribute the app, leave out the codesigning, otherwise create your own self-signed certificate.

 After being built, the app appears in the folder - you can copy it to another location if desired.